Skip to content

 The system offers a range of tools to manage the booking and guidance process and can generate reports to show the next step plans of students before and after guidance through the visual, individual, timeline and also through a progression report which can be viewed/downloaded for any group e.g TG, year group.
 The Progression Report will summarise the intended pathway destination students are working towards - useful to share with tutors/head's of year but also can be used to track intended destinations.
 Additional reports allow all reports and actions written through the guidance sessions to be attached to the student's Careerpilot account and shared with other staff members.

-Training - How to get started using the Pathway Planner, 1.5 hours:
+Training - How to get started using the Pathway Planner

-It is a requirement for all schools wishing to have access to the Pathway Planner that they attend the 'How to get started' training session.
+It is a requirement for all schools wishing to have access to the Pathway Planner that they view the 'How to get started' training videos.
 The training will take you through six stages that will equip you to manage and make best use of the Careerpilot Pathway Planner:

 1. Overview of Careerpilot and the Pathway Planner;